cantinilab/momix-notebook/README.md

   is provided to retrieve this dataset
 * single-cell data from Liu et al. (Nat Commun.
 2019, 10(1):470).
 The authors provide the pre-processed data on-demand.
+* annotations from MSigDB.
+A download script is provided to retrieve them.